 An armed forces service member on active duty, their spouse, and/or dependent child will qualify for non-resident tuition once they have resided in Michigan for 30 days.
 Appropriate documentation must be provided to the Veteran's Benefits Office prior to the start of the semester.

 All veterans and their dependents using benefits who have recently moved to Michigan will immediately qualify for non-resident rates.
-They must present proof of veteran status and educational benefit eligibility to the Veteran's Benefits Office prior to the start of the semester.
+They must present proof of veterans status and educational benefit eligibility to the Veterans Benefits Office prior to the start of the semester.